johanhedin/sdrx/README.md

 Spurious outputs on the terminal
 ====
-The `librtlsdr` library have quite some `fprintf:s` build in and pollutes the terminal with printouts during start/stop and on different error cases
+The `librtlsdr` library have quite some `fprintf:s` build in and pollutes the terminal with printouts during start/stop and on different error cases.

 The `--list` function will trigger some of them and the printouts may be interpreted as a misbehaviour of `sdrx`, but it's not.
 To clean up the list